Trial

 What did the executive order consist of?

 The Trump administration achieves the closure of the CPBIn response to this attack, the two networks denied these claims.
 But the strong point of the executive order does not fall on them, but on the Corporation for Public Broadcasting (CPB).
-This non-profit entity created by Congress in 1967 during the presidency of Democrat Lyndon B. Johnson became the main channel for distributing federal funds directed to public media.
+This non-profit entity created by Congress in 1967 during the presidency of Democrat Lyndon B. Johnson became the main channel for distributing federal funds aimed at public media.
 Each fiscal year it had more than 500 million dollars to distribute among media throughout the country, in addition to being the main source of support for the technological development, programming, and research of these media.
-Trump's order demanded the corporation the following: "The CPB Board shall cease direct funding of NPR and PBS, consistent with my administration's policy to ensure that federal funding does not support biased and partisan news coverage.
-The CPB Board shall cancel existing direct funding to the maximum extent permitted by law and refuse to provide future funding."
+Trump's order required the corporation to do the following: "The CPB Board shall cease to directly fund NPR and PBS, consistent with my administration's policy to ensure that federal funding does not support biased and partisan news coverage.
+The CPB Board shall cancel existing direct funding to the maximum extent permitted by law and shall refuse to provide future funding."

 Cargando